• Product Introduction

 Quick Start

-Start deploying a React Router project on EdgeOne Pages:
+Start deploying your React Router project on EdgeOne Makers:

-Select the React Router template from the Pages template library
+Select a React Router template from the Makers template library.

-Learn about React Router deployment performance on Pages, you can click the example template below:
+To understand the deployment performance of React Router on Makers, click the example template below:

-The following table shows the key characteristics of React Router that Pages currently supports.
-The platform will support additional features as soon as possible, but experimental features may not yet be completely stable.
+The table below lists the key React Router features currently supported by Makers.
+The platform will also support more features as soon as possible, but experimental features may not be fully stable yet.

 React Router Features